Quick Overview of the San Buenaventura Short-Term Vacation Rentals Bond

 The $1,500 Bond Requirement:

-One notable requirement of the Short Term Vacation Rentals Ordinance is the mandate for property owners to obtain a $1,500 bond.
+One notable requirement of the Short Term Vacation Rentals Ordinance is that property owners obtain a $1,500 bond.
 This bond serves as a form of financial assurance for the city and is intended to cover any potential damages or violations associated with the operation of the short-term rental property.

 Here’s how the $1,500 bond works: